Mikhail Mikhailovich Pleshkov: World War I

 Pleshkov was still the commander of the 1st Siberian Army Corps when the Russian Empire entered World War I on 1 August 1914, and he went through almost the entire war with the corps, distinguishing himself as a good commander.
 At the beginning of the war, his corps thrown into battle without artillery, but saved Russian troops at Pyasechny.
 For battles near Riga in 1914 he was awarded the St. George Sword.
-Then he fought at Lodz and Przasnysz.
+Then he fought at Łódź and Przasnysz.

 As the Imperial Russian Army conducted a massive strategic withdrawal during the "Great Retreat" of July–September 1915, the 1st Siberian Rifle Corps saw action on the Narew in July 1915, in which Pleshkov's the 2nd and 11th Siberian Rifle Divisions withstood the onslaught of the numerically superior German 12th Army.
 In March 1916, Pleshkov led the northern group of the Russian 2nd Army during the unsuccessful Russian Lake Naroch Offensive.
 Pleshkov's corps later fought in the Pripyat Marshes region.